Yuddham Sharanam: Box office

 Yuddham Sharanam, on the opening day it collected a total gross of ₹4 Crores worldwide.

 On the second day movie collected a total gross of ₹2 Crores worldwide, and making its two-day collection ₹6 Crores.

 Critical reception

 The Times of India gave 3 out of 5 stars stating "Suffices to say that Yuddham Sharanam and Marimuthu impress with the emotional part but falter with the action drama.
 All said and done, this one might go down as Naga Chaitanya’s best action-film to date".Firstpost gave 2.75 out of 5 stars stating "At a runtime of 140 minutes, Yuddham Sharanam tries to weave a convincing tale of revenge and love.
 There’s a lot to like about it, but then, at the same time, the film doesn’t let you immerse yourself in its world.
 And this distance just keeps growing as we flip through its pages".

-Behindwoods gave 2.75 out of 5 stars stating "A well-made film that’s high on emotion and action".
-IndiaGlitz gave 2.25 out of 5 stars stating "A film whose plot never seems to thicken, a climax which disappears without a whimper, simplistic scenes, lack of twists.
-Without 'sharanam'".